Optimal Spatial Anomaly Detection: Extending to general dimensions and spatial dependent data

 \begin{assumption} Let $\varepsilon(\s)$ be centered sub-Gaussian errors with $||\varepsilon(\s)||^2_{\psi_2}\leq \sigma^2$ for all $\s\in\mathcal{S}$.
 Moreover, for any $R\in\mathcal{R}^d$, assuming that

 for all $\tau>0$, where $\phi\ge 1$ is a dependence parameter satisfying $n^{\phi-1}\le n_{\max}$. \end{assumption}

-Assumption \ref{assmp:dataset_dependent} characterises the spatial dependence structure through the parameter $\phi$.
+Assumption \ref{assmp:dataset_dependent} characterizes the spatial dependence structure through the parameter $\phi$.
 A larger value of $\phi$ corresponds to stronger positive dependence among data points.
-In particular, when $\phi=1$, the data are assumed to be mutually independent.

-The following theorem states that we can still achieve consistent detection by minimising the DPLS-SAD cost function as in (\ref{eq:pen-cost-gendim}).
+In particular, $\phi=1$, corresponds to mutually independent data.
+The following result states that we can still achieve consistent detection using DPLS-SAD.